parambharat/CarND-Behavioral-Cloning-P3/readme.md

 ## Data Analysis

 All the images recorded by the simulator are in the *`.jpg`* format with the following dimensions *`160 X 320 X 3`*.
 The log file `driving_log.csv` contains the following columns `[center, left, right, steering, throttle, brake, speed]` the values of interest are `[center, left, right, steering]` the first three columns contain the paths of the image files usually in the `IMG` subdirectory and the `steering` column contains the steering angle.
 It must be noted that the data was collected in this project by recording seperate instances of recovery driving coupled with the Udacity [dataset](https://d17h27t6h515a5.cloudfront.net/topher/2016/December/584f6edd_data/data.zip).
+The entire dataset can be downloaded from [here](https://drive.google.com/file/d/0B94J1XBB-7XKeUpSQ2JvTnIxblk/view?usp=sharing)
 It was noticed that the steering angles were normalized between -1 and 1 with -1 indicating 25&deg; `left` and 1 indicating 25&deg; `right`.
 Furthermore, Most of the steering angles are zeros since the recording was done using a keyboard.
 This was however handled in the data pre-processing step to a small extent.

 ## Data Pre-Processing